Domain wall (magnetism): Néel wall

 A Néel wall is a narrow transition region between magnetic domains, named after the French physicist Louis Néel.
 In the Néel wall, the magnetization smoothly rotates from the direction of magnetization within the first domain to the direction of magnetization within the second.
 In contrast to Bloch walls, the magnetization rotates about a line that is orthogonal to the normal of the domain wall.
 In other words, it rotates such that it points out of the domain wall plane in a 3D system.
 It consists of a core with fast varying rotation, where the magnetization points are nearly orthogonal to the two domains, and two tails where the rotation logarithmically decays.
 Néel walls are the common magnetic domain wall type in very thin films, where the exchange length is very large compared to the thickness.
 Without magnetic anisotropy Néel walls would spread across the whole volume.

+Mathematical description

+A $180^\circ$ Bloch domain wall can be described in the framework of micromagnetics.
+For this, we assume that for very large negative and positive $x$, the magnetization points in the positive and negative z-direction respectively.
+Furthermore, we describe the magnetization direction in terms of the angle of the magnetization with the positive $z$ direction $\theta(x)$ and assume that its component along $x$ is zero.